geoadmin/routing-graph-packager/README.md

 - **data updater**: includes a daily OSM updater
 - **asynchronous API**: graph generation is outsourced to a [`ARQ`](https://github.com/samuelcolvin/arq) worker
 - **email notifications**: notifies the requesting user if the job succeeded/failed
+- **logs API** read the logs for the worker, the app and the graph builder via the API

 ## "Quick Start"